webclinic017/edgedb/docs/resources/guides/migrations/guide.rst

 creating a new branch, you can isolate schema changes from your other branches.

 Imagine a scenario in which your main branch is |main| and your feature branch is called ``feature``.
-This is the ideal workflow for using an Gel branch alongside a feature branch in your VCS to develop a new feature:
+This is the ideal workflow for using a Gel branch alongside a feature branch in your VCS to develop a new feature:

 1. Create a new feature branch with :ref:`ref_cli_gel_branch_create`